 (ii) Members’ Meetings may approve the amendments or ASCE’s dissolution with a two-thirds majority of those present and voting, or with a two-thirds majority of the votes cast in case of the vote being taken by a Mail Vote, the returns of which shall be received by the Secretary during one month following their dispatch.

 ARTICLE X: FISCAL YEAR.
 ASCE’s official year is the calendar year, from January 1st to December 31st.

-These Bylaws supersede the bylaws of May 25, 2001 approved by the Board of Directors, as well as any other bylaws and a certain document titled the Constitution that were in force before the adoption of the bylaws of May 25, 2001.
+These Bylaws supersede the bylaws of May 25, 2001, approved by the Board of Directors, as well as any other bylaws and a certain document titled the Constitution that was in force before the adoption of the bylaws of May 25, 2001.

 Roger Betancourt and Lorenzo L. Perez made a number of changes to Articles V and VII in order to make the Bylaw's wording consistent with electronic means of communication in Board meetings and with the electronic voting procedures adopted in 2022, which will be used henceforth.
 These changes were approved by the current Board (2022-2024) and Luis Locay (ASCE president) in the spring of 2023.